 - What Kinds of Benefits Should You Expect?

 - How Do I Apply for Disability Benefits?

 - Benefits for Children with Disabilities

 - How Does Workers Comp Affect Social Security Disability?

 - Do I Need a Lawyer for Social Security Disability?

-Similarly, receiving workers compensation is not as simple as completing a form.
-If the injury was a result of an employer violating a safely regulation, then this requires proof.
-Not all regulations are the same across different industries, and any employer will want to present their staff as being fully trained and informed to follow current safety standards and their facility as being legally updated and safe.
+Similarly, receiving workers’ compensation is not as easy as simply completing a form.
+If the injury was a result of an employer violating a safely regulation, this requires proof and documentation.
+Regulations and management vary across different industries, and any employer will want to present their staff as being fully trained and informed to follow current safety standards and their facility as being legally updated and safe.

 There are many questions that will come up about Disability and workers’ compensation.
-The links below lead to resources that can shine light on an often-murky set of laws and regulations.
+The links below lead to resources that can shine light on an often confusing set of laws and regulations.

 - How to Choose a Professional When Filing Claims

 - Understanding Workers Compensation Laws